I have finished one of the 3 pieces and about a third and closing in on a half of the second piece of the three. This one is entitled Line. Some

 watching the fell line build until it’s over-in ever growing crescendo…Then, done, finito, a mental le petit mort, finished,etc. I have trouble maintaining an interest in the piece once it’s off the loom.
 It becomes an afterthought, curiosity, a type of momento morrii or a vanitas. or a reminder to weave well and learn from the past weavings.

 It’s always just a tad bothersome when entering shows that I can submit 3 pieces and they will choose one of the 3.
 It’s also a bit bothersome that this particular exhibit has a theme.
 When the other shows orchestrated by this particular organization don’t.
 Why limit the pieces or have a theme?
 It’s not as if one piece takes up way too much space say such as a 5 foot by 4 foot large format tapestry.
 Perhaps, it is thought that small format weavers can only design with a theme for an exhibit and I haven’t seen the limitation of 1 out of 3 in other exhibits.
-I think that themes and limits hide the diversity and possibilities of what small format tapestries can and are capable of achieving by limiting expectations.
+I think that themes and limits hide the diversity and

 Above Naked Ladies from Yachats, OR beginning to bud and bloom.
 Seems appropriate for a discussion of the above.